(This article was published in Homeopathy Links, an international journal from Europe, Sept 2011.)

 Some may believe that ‘modern medicine’ and homeopathy are against each other, contrary; kind of enemies!
 I have always wondered, how such concepts have grown in the minds of medicos, homeopaths, and lay people.
 Homeopathy is just a science; a part of medical science.

 If we look at the evolution of engineering sciences, do we believe that computer engineering is contrary to electronics; mechanical engineering opposing electrical or civil engineering?
 Not really.
-They all are complementing each other.
+They all complement each other.
 Why don’t we have maturity when it comes to medical sciences?

 Homeopathy is not against surgery: